Why Light Therapy?

 Equine & Canine Light Therapy pads have become a "must have" for many animal owners.
 Why?
 They are safe, easy to use, affordable and effective.
 Since the early '80s, light therapy (sometimes called red light therapy, Phototherapy, LED therapy, DPL, Infrared therapy, Photon Therapy, or Red/Infrared Therapy) has been used in the horse world for treating equine concerns and helping owners and trainers keep their horses in top shape.
 The first light therapy that was widely used on animals was laser therapy, also called low level laser therapy (LLLT) or cold laser therapy.
 It has since been reported that light therapy using LEDs produces many of the same benefits as LLLT, but is less costly and much safer.
 A 1989 study entitled "Low-Energy Laser Therapy: Controversies and New Research Findings", Jeffrey R. Basford, M.D. of the Mayo Clinic’s Department of Physical Medicine and Rehabilitation suggests that the coherent aspect of laser may not be the source of its therapeutic effect.
 Thus any effects produced by low-energy lasers may be due to the effects of light in general and not to the unique properties of lasers.* LEDs do not deliver enough power to damage the tissue, but they do deliver enough energy to stimulate a response from the body to heal itself.
 LEDs provide a much gentler delivery of the same healing wavelengths of light as does the laser.

 LED light therapy is really a way to help the body heal itself.
-The lights have specific wavelengths that are absorbed by a photo acceptor, cytochrome c oxidase within the mitochondria of the cell.
+We use specific wavelengths of light that are absorbed by a photo acceptor, cytochrome c oxidase within the mitochondria of the cell.
 The energy (photons) from the lights increases the energy within the cell and that speeds up the healing process.
 The lights must be specific wavelengths and must be delivered at a specific dosage.
-Using both red and infrared lights is beneficial because the wavelengths are absorbed by different depths of tissue.
+We use two wavelengths in our light therapy pads, a visible red and a near infrared wavelength.
+Using both red and near infrared lights is beneficial because the wavelengths are absorbed by different depths of tissue.
 The combination of the two work in concert to provide benefits for soft tissue injuries, inflammation, ligament soreness, tendon problems, sore backs, splints, strains, stifle issues, sprains, swelling, shoulder pain, hip pain, sore backs, sore necks, salivary gland problems, wounds, cuts, scrapes, arthritis pain and for trigger points and acupuncture points.
-The key factor is using specific wavelengths.
-We use these specific wavelengths in the red and infrared spectrum.
 Visible red light (660nm) is absorbed by skin layers very efficiently and is best for uses such as stimulating trigger and acupuncture points and for treating wounds and infections.
-Infrared light (880nm) penetrates to a deeper level has been used to treat concerns of tendons, ligaments, bones, joints and muscle.
+Near infrared light (880nm) penetrates to a deeper level has been used to treat concerns of tendons, ligaments, bones, joints and muscle.

 We use specific wavelengths, high quality LEDs and our Equine & Canine Light Therapy pads are manufactured right here in the United States.
 To insure safety for the horse, dog and his human, the cord is not hardwired into the pad, it plugs into the pad and quick releases, if needed.
 An internal timer turns your pad off after the recommended treatment time of 15 minutes.
 You can find more information on that on our Products page.